 Capital One No Hassle Miles can be earned on numerous Capital One rewards cards.
 The program follows the basics that all other miles based credit card rewards programs use.
 For each dollar you spend on the credit card, you earn 1 mile.
+Different cards have different earning rates.
+Some cards earn 1.25 miles per dollar, or 2 miles per dollar for purchases at certain places like gas stations or grocery stores.
 Miles can be redeemed for free airline tickets, free hotel rooms and other free travel services.

-Fortunately, like all rewards programs, the merchandise you can redeem miles for is not offered at a bargain price.
+Like all rewards programs, the merchandise you can redeem miles for is not offered at a consistent bargain price.
 The reward “prices” are good for months at a time, so unless the card company is willing to hold inventory of merchandise (expensive), it is necessary to charge an amount of points that results in paying full retail or more for an item.
-You are much better off redeeming your rewards points and miles for free travel.
+You are much better off redeeming your rewards points and miles for free travel online anyway.

 Capital One Rewards Chart